nithishak/differential-gene-analysis/differential-gene-analysis/README.md

 ![7 results](https://user-images.githubusercontent.com/35882413/36443601-383ae074-1647-11e8-9e43-10a512b81a98.png)

 ## How to run? :
-- Run main.py file.
+- Run main.r file.
 This file is not automated so please change relevant fields accordingly for your GEO series.